uestc-db/Spark-Tabu/README.md

 Before using the project, make sure you have set up the environment of hadoop and spark.

+Building this project requires SBT.
+After you launch SBT, you can run `sbt package` to build this project.

 We use [Archery](https://github.com/meetup/archery) which is a two-dimensional R-Tree written in Scala to partition the data.
 You need to make sure that the number of partitions of the rtree for the data is the same as the number of partitions you need to set, which is a power of two.

 ### Usage example